Home Cocktails Cocktail Manhattan

 What is the significance of the cherry garnish in a Manhattan?

-Is there a specific type of bitters that works best in a Manhattan?
+Is there a specific way to stir a Manhattan?

 You Might Also Like